artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 In Archivematica |version|, there are three file identification tools:

+* File Extension, a simple script which identifies files by their file extension.
 * `FIDO`_, developed and maintained by the Open Preservation Foundation, which identifies files by their signature and connects this to a PRONOM ID.
-* File Extension, a simple script which identifies files by their file extension.
 * `Siegfried`_, developed and maintained by Richard Lehane, which also identifies files by their signature and connects this to a PRONOM ID.
+  Siegfried is the default tool for file identification in Archivematica.

 From the Preservation Planning tab you can customize the behaviour of the existing tools or you can add new file identification tools.